Honda Trivia Quiz Questions With Answers

 Why was the Honda A-Type, nicknamed the Bata Bata?

-A: For the sound the engine made.
+A: For the sound

 In 1949, the Honda Technical Research Institute was liquidated for how much?